Ben Ray Luján: Personal life

+Health

 On January 27, 2022, Luján was hospitalized in Santa Fe after feeling fatigued and dizzy.
 He was found to have had a stroke affecting his cerebellum and was transferred to the University of New Mexico Hospital for treatment, which included a decompressive craniectomy.
 A statement from his office said that "he is expected to make a full recovery".
 Luján returned to work at the Senate on March 3 and stated by April 21 that he was 90% recovered.